ioanabadea6/librarie_cu_recomandare/Dillinger (1).md

 - MySQL: For the database to store book and user information.
 - Spring Security: For authentication and authorization.
 - Maven: For project management and build tool.
+- React: For creating the frontend.

+## Frontend
+- Aplicația BookStore este o platformă de comerț electronic dedicată vânzării de cărți online.
+Frontend-ul aplicației este dezvoltat utilizând React pentru construirea interfeței de utilizator, Redux pentru gestionarea stării aplicației și Axios pentru comunicarea cu backend-ul.Proiectul este organizat într-o structură de directoare clară, care separă componentele reutilizabile, containerele principale, logica de gestionare a stării și serviciile API.
+Aceasta facilitează mentenanța și extinderea ulterioară a aplicației.Utilizatorii pot naviga pe site, adăuga cărți în coș, vizualiza detalii despre produse și plasa comenzi.
+Autentificarea utilizatorilor permite gestionarea preferințelor personale și vizualizarea comenzilor anterioare.

 ## Backend
 - Endpoints
 - Book: /book
 Endpoints
---Insert Book
-Method: POST
-Path: /insert
-Description: Adds a new book to the system.
+POST/insert: Adds a new book to the system.
-Request Body: BookData (represents the book details to be added) --Find Book
-Method: GET
-Path: /find
-Description: Retrieves a book based on criteria.
+POST/find: Retrieves a book based on criteria.
-Request Body: BookData (criteria for finding the book) --Delete Book
-Method: DELETE
-Path: /delete
-Description: Deletes a specified book from the system.
+DELETE/delete: Deletes a specified book from the system.
-Request Body: BookData (details of the book to be deleted) --Update Book
-Method: PUT
-Path: /update
-Description: Updates details of an existing book.
+PUT/update: Updates details of an existing book.
-Request Body: BookData (new details of the book) --Find All Books
-Method: GET
-Path: /findAll
-Description: Retrieves all books available in the system.
+GET/findAll: Retrieves all books available in the system.
---Find Books by Title, Price, Author, and Category
-Method: GET
-Path: /findByTitlePriceAuthorAndCategory
+GET/{id}: Retrieves a book based on id.
+GET/random: Retrieves a random book.
-Description: Searches books based on title, price, author, and category criteria.
+GET/findByTitlePriceAuthorAndCategory: Searches books based on title, price, author, and category criteria.
-Request Body: BookData (search criteria)
+GET/findByTitleAuthor: Searches books based on title, author.
+PUT/updateStock: Updates stock of an existing book.

 - Category: /category
---Insert Category
-Method: POST
-Path: /insert
-Description: Adds a new category to the system.
+POST/insert: Adds a new category to the system.
-Request Body: CategoryData (details of the category to be added) --Find Category
-Method: GET
-Path: /find
-Description: Retrieves a category based on specified criteria.
+GET/find: Retrieves a category based on specified criteria.
-Request Body: CategoryData (criteria for finding the category) --Delete Category
-Method: DELETE
-Path: /delete
-Description: Deletes a specified category from the system.
+DELETE/delete: Deletes a specified category from the system.
-Request Body: CategoryData (details of the category to be deleted) --Update Category
+Request Body: CategoryData (details of the category to be deleted) PUT/update: Updates details of an existing category.
-Method: PUT
-Path: /update
-Description: Updates details of an existing category.
-Request Body: CategoryData (new details of the category)
+GET/findAll: Retrieves all categories available in the system.

 - OrderBook: /orderBook
---Insert Order Book
-Method: POST
-Path: /insert
-Description: Adds a new order book record to the system.
+POST/insert: Adds a new order book record to the system.
-Request Body: OrderBookData (details of the order book to be added) --Find Order Book
-Method: GET
-Path: /find
-Description: Retrieves an order book based on specified criteria.
+POST/find: Retrieves an order book based on specified criteria.
-Request Body: OrderBookData (criteria for finding the order book) --Delete Order Book
-Method: DELETE
+DELETE
-Path: /delete
-Description: Removes a specified order book from the system.
+Path:/deleteByBookId/{bookId}: Removes a specified order book from the system.
-Request Body: OrderBookData (details of the order book to be deleted) --Update Order Book
-Method: PUT
-Path: /update
+Path:/deleteAll: Removes all orderBooks from the system.
-Description: Updates details of an existing order book.
+PUT/update: Updates details of an existing order book.
-Request Body: OrderBookData (new details of the order book) --Find All Order Books
-Method: GET
-Path: /findAll
-Description: Retrieves all order books in the system.
+GET/findAll: Retrieves all order books in the system.

 - Order: /order
---Insert Order
-Method: POST
-Path: /insert
-Description: Creates a new order in the system.
+POST/insert: Creates a new order in the system.
-Request Body: OrderData (details of the new order) --Find Order
-Method: GET
-Path: /find
-Description: Retrieves an order based on specified criteria.
+POST/find: Retrieves an order based on specified criteria.
-Request Body: OrderData (criteria for finding the order) --Delete Order
-Method: DELETE
-Path: /delete
-Description: Deletes an existing order from the system.
+DELETE/delete: Deletes an existing order from the system.
-Request Body: OrderData (details of the order to be deleted) --Update Order
-Method: PUT
-Path: /update
-Description: Updates an existing order with new information.
+PUT/update: Updates an existing order with new information.
-Request Body: OrderData (new details for the order)
+GET/findAll: Retrieves all ordes in the system.

 - User: /auth
---Register User
-Method: POST
-Path: /insert
-Description: Registers a new user in the system.
+POST/insert: Registers a new user in the system.
-Request Body: UserData (registration details)
---Find User
-Method: GET
-Path: /find
-Description: Retrieves a user based on the provided username data.
+POST/find: Retrieves a user based on the provided username data.
-Request Body: UsernameData (user identification data) --Delete User
-Method: DELETE
-Path: /delete
-Description: Removes a user from the system based on provided username data.
+DELETE/delete: Removes a user from the system based on provided username data.
-Request Body: UsernameData (user identification data) --Update User
-Method: PUT
-Path: /update
-Description: Updates details of an existing user.
+PUT/update: Updates details of an existing user.
-Request Body: UserData (new user details)
---Find All Users
-Method: GET
-Path: /findAll
+PUT/updatePass: Updates password of an existing user.
-Description: Retrieves a list of all users in the system.
+GET/findAll: Retrieves a list of all users in the system.
+PUT/findAll: Retrieves all users in the system.
+POST/login: Login a user.
+POST/logout: logout a user.

+- Wishlist: /wishlist
+POST/insert: Adds a book to the user's favorite list.
+DELETE/delete: Removes a book from the user's favorite list.
+POST/getFavorite: Retrieves the wishlist books for a user.

 - Observer pattern